 1.3 D Modifications to a Previously approved DRI

+This type of referral includes any modification of a Development that is on land which has been, in part or in whole, the subject of a previously approved DRI application or is on adjacent land which is, or is proposed to be, incorporated into the business operation.

+The addition of the above text in bold formalizes our current practice.

 1.5 This section (Definitions) has been moved from section 10 to the beginning of the document for ease of reference.
 Some definition wording has been revised to improve clarity.
 Some definitions that apply to only one section have either been incorporated into that section or have become a footnote to that section.
 Some definitions have been deleted where they were deemed unnecessary.
 No substantive changes have been intended to any definition.

 Section 2.
 Division of Land